agda/agda-stdlib/notes/style-guide.md

 #### Implicit and explicit arguments

-* Functions arguments should be implicit if they can "almost always" be inferred.
+* Function's arguments should be implicit if they can "almost always" be inferred.
 If there are common cases where they cannot be inferred then they should be left explicit.

 * If there are lots of implicit arguments that are common to a collection of proofs they should be extracted by using an anonymous module.

-* Implicit of type `Level` and `Set` can be generalised using `variable`.
-  At the moment the policy is *not* to generalise over any other types in order to minimise the amount of information that users have to keep in their head concurrently.
+* Implicit of type `Level` and `Set` can be generalized using the keyword `variable`.
+At the moment the policy is *not* to generalize over any other types to minimize the amount of information that users have to keep in their head concurrently.

 ## Naming conventions

-* Names should be descriptive - i.e. given the name of a proof and the module it lives in then users should be able to make a reasonable guess at what it contains.
+* Names should be descriptive - i.e. given the name of a proof and the module it lives in, then users should be able to make a reasonable guess at its meaning.

-* Terms from other modules should only be renamed to avoid name clashes, otherwise all names should be used as defined.
+* Terms from other modules should only be renamed to avoid name clashes, otherwise, all names should be used as defined.

-* Datatype names should be capitalised and function names should be lowercase.
+* Datatype names should be capitalized, being its first letter in uppercase and the remaining letters in lowercase.

+* Function names should be not capitalized, being all letters in lowercase.

 #### Variables